johnstonskj/rust-atelier/atelier-core/README.md

 ## Runnable Examples

-Currently, there is simply one complete example, `weather.rs` in the `examples` directory.
+The example `weather.rs` in the `examples` directory uses the complete example from the Smithy quick start guide.
 As usual this is executed via cargo in the following manner.
-It will print, using `Debug`, the weather example model from the Smithy quick start.

 ```bash
 $ cargo run --example weather
 ```

 ## Changes

+**Version 0.2.0**

+* Major refactor after agreement on the separation of semantic model with Smithy team.
+* Moved UML writer to lib.

 **Version 0.1.5**